 A: Yes, SB 35 does apply prior to guideline development.
-The law is applicable January 1, 2018 and its implementation is not dependent on the development of guidelines by HCD.
-HCD is expecting to begin the public participation process for guideline development in Spring 2018.
+The law went into effect on January 1, 2018 and its implementation is not dependent on the development of guidelines by HCD.
+HCD is expecting to begin the public participation process for guideline development in Summer 2018.

 Q: SB 35 refers to the share of the regional housing need by income category for the reporting period, which is either the first or second half of the planning cycle.
 How will HCD determine whether jurisdictions have permitted less than their share of the jurisdiction’s regional housing need by income for the reporting period if the jurisdiction has not yet reached the first half of its planning period?

 A: Until every jurisdiction has reached the end of the first half of their fifth cycle planning period, HCD will pro-rate the regional housing need.
 For example, a jurisdiction that is three years into an eight-year planning period on January 2018 would have met their regional housing need by income if they had permitted three out of the eight years of their assigned regional housing need for that income category.
 The list of which jurisdictions are subject to SB 35 and information on the methodology for this determination is available on the Regional Housing Needs Allocation page under "Annual Progress Reports."

 Q: If a housing unit received a building permit in one period, but a certificate of occupancy in the next, how would the unit be counted towards RHNA objectives for purposes of SB 35?

 A: The SB 35 Determination is based on building permits, which have been required as part of the APR since 2010.
 The unit would be counted towards meeting RHNA objectives in the planning period in which the building permit was issued.

 Q: How long does HCD’s determination last?
 Could a jurisdiction request an update of their determination if new information becomes available?